Rideau Canoe Club: Programs

 Traditional events include K-1, K-2, K-4, C-1, C-2, C-4 (Canadian and International) and C-15 (War Canoe), where a K-2 is a 2-person kayak and C-4 is a 4-person canoe, etc. Several programs are offered, encompassing children and teenagers of varying experience and skill levels, high-performance paddlers, and Masters paddlers (age 25 and up).
 Rideau traditionally hosts a Canada Day regatta, drawing high-performance athletes from across Canada and the United States.
 Dragon Boat practices are frequently held at the club and the Ottawa Dragon Boat Race Festival is held on the club's course, with visiting teams setting up across the river.
 The club also offers courses in more conventional recreational canoes, kayaks and stand up paddle boards, and is the venue for the Head of the Rideau rowing regatta, held annually in late September by the Ottawa Rowing Club.

 Notable successes

-The club has won the overall Canadian Championship eight times: 1923, 1925, 1927, 1973, 1985, 2002, 2015, 2018 and 2019.
-Former Olympians Sue Holloway, Renn Crichlow, Angus Mortimer, Kristin Gauthier, and Rhys Hill trained at RCC, and several high-level Canadian athletes call Rideau their current home club.
+The club has won the overall Canadian Championship eleven times: 1923, 1925, 1927, 1973, 1985, 2002, 2015, 2018, 2019, 2021 and 2022.

-The Rideau Canoe Club is also home to the 2018 Olympic Hopes U-16 women's C-1 200m champion.
+10 Olympians have originated from Rideau, including Frank Amyot, Claudia Hunt, Sue Holloway, Karen Tippett, Renn Crichlow, Angus Mortimer, Rhys Hill, Kristin Gauthier, Madeline Schmidt, and Toshka Besharah-Hrebacka.

+The Rideau Canoe Club has seen much success on the international stage, including at the Olympic Games, the ICF Junior and U23 World Championships, ICF Senior World Championships, World Cups, and Olympic Hopes regattas.